tekumara/notes/teamcity.md

 ### Use settings from VCS

-When `Use settings from VCS` is enabled, build configuration changes in a commit will be applied to that build.
-Only a subset of changes can be applied.
-They are generally changes that effect a single build.
+When `Use settings from VCS` is enabled, build configuration changes in a commit will be applied to the UI once the build is triggered.
+Changes to VCS roots, snapshot dependencies, or added/deleted/renamed build configurations can only be applied from the default branch.
 Changes that can't be applied will warn with:

 ```
 Unsupported change of build features in the build configuration 'Hello World' has been detected in the settings taken from VCS, the current settings from TeamCity server will be used instead